National Centre for Physics: Collaboration with CERN

 NCP is collaborating with CERN in the field of experimental high-energy physics.
 NCP and CERN are involved in the development, testing and fabrication of 432 Resistive Plate Chambers (RPC) required for the CMS muon detector at CERN.
 The RPC has an excellent time resolution i.e. of the order of 1–2 nanoseconds and it will be used for the bunch tagging at LHC.
 At the national level, this project is a joint collaboration of NCP and PAEC, whereas at international level, NCP also collaborating with Italy, China, South Korea and US.

 The RPC is a gaseous detector made using two parallel-plates of bakelite with high resistivity.
 Each RPC for CMS will be equipped with 96 electronic channels, which will be readout are based on 0.14 micrometre BiCMOS technology.
 For the complete system, number of readout channels are around 50,000.
 RNCP has an experimental high energy physics laboratory which is equipped with the high speed and advanced data acquisition system based on VME standards.
 This laboratory is used for prototyping and testing of RPCs at present.

 National Centre for Physics organized a three-day Grid Technology Workshop in Islamabad, Pakistan in collaboration with European Organization for Nuclear Research (CERN), Geneva from 20 to 22 October 2003.
 The main objective of the workshop was to provide hands-on experience to Pakistani scientists, engineers and professionals on Grid technology.

-Advanced Scientific Computing
+Advanced scientific computing

-High performance and data intense computing is the back bone of modern-day science.
-There are stringent requirements for computing at LHC.
-To exploit the full physics potential of LHC data in comprehensive manner.
-NCP will require high performance computing for accelerator physics, computational condensed matter physics and theoretical particle physics.
 For accessing and managing the LHC data novel techniques like the concept of data and computing grids are used.
 CERN has evolved a new project called the LHC Computing Grid (LCG).
 NCP is a partner of CERN in this project and it is the only LCG node in Pakistan.